ssardina-teaching/git-hw-submissions/README.md

 At the end, the script produces a CSV file with the information of each repo successfully cloned, including commit id (`commit`), time of the commit (`submitted_at`), and time of the tagging (`tagged_at`).

-The script depends on the `git` module:
+The script depends on the [GitPython](https://gitpython.readthedocs.io) module:

 ```bash
 pip3 install gitpython --user